-- The interest rate on your account will be paid until the anniversary date of the account.
+- The interest rate on your account will be paid until the maturity date of the certificate of deposit.

 - Interest begins to accrue on the business day you deposit non-cash items (for example, checks).

 - Interest will be compounded and credited to your account quarterly.
 If you close your account prior to the maturity you will not receive the accrued but un-credited interest.

 - The annual percentage yield assumes interest will remain on deposit until maturity.
 If you close your account or make a withdrawal prior to maturity, a three month penalty may be applied.
 A withdrawal will reduce earning(s).

 - This account will automatically renew at maturity.
 You will have ten (10) calendar days after the maturity date to withdraw the funds without being charged a penalty.